halocxent/whitelistbot/README.md

 # whitelistbot
-this is the first version that i make i will update it 👍
+this is the first version that i make i will update it 👍 How to use? firstly go make account in [supabase](https://supabase.com/)

-how to use?
-firstly use ```git clone https://github.com/halocxent/whitelistbot.git``` then go make .env file